threexc/labgrid-power-up/README.md

 # labgrid-power-up
 Configs and guides for setting up labgrid-based automation

-## Using the Example in the **labgrid** directory
+## Using the Example in the **basic_setup** directory

+### Setup

 1. `python3 -m venv venv`
 2. `source venv/bin/activate`
 3. `pip install labgrid`
 4. In one shell, do `labgrid-coordinator` to start the coordinator
-5. In another shell, do `labgrid-exporter labgrid/ecogrid-exporter.yaml`
+5. In another shell, do `labgrid-exporter basic_setup/ecogrid-exporter.yaml`
-6. In a third shell, do `labgrid-client -v -p bp create`
+6. In a third shell, do `labgrid-client -v -p beagleplay create`
-7. `labgrid-client -p bp add-match */beagleplay/*`
+7. `labgrid-client -p beagleplay add-match */beagleplay/*`
-8. `labgrid-client -c labgrid/ecogrid-client.yaml acquire`
+8. `labgrid-client -c basic_setup/ecogrid-client.yaml acquire`

-You should now be able to run commands like `labgrid-client -p bp console` to get the serial console, and `labgrid-client -p bp pw cycle` to reset the board.
+You should now be able to run commands like `labgrid-client -p beagleplay console` to get the serial console, and `labgrid-client -p beagleplay pw cycle` to reset the board.

 To use the strategy for testing:

 1. Run `python3`
 2. `from labgrid import Environment`
-3. `e = Environment("labgrid/ecogrid-client.yaml")`
+3. `e = Environment("basic_setup/ecogrid-client.yaml")`
 4. `t = e.get_target("main")`
 5. `s = t.get_driver("BeagleplayBootStrategy")`